Zuntan03/EasyWan22/README_en.md

 - Made it possible to use upscalers for enlargement in `Refiner`.
 	- Quality improves when using modest rewrites like `2step`.
 - Adjusted parameters overall.
+- Added `RepeatFade` that fades with the beginning at the end of the video.
+	- Crops several frames from the beginning of the video and cross-fades them at the end.

 ### 2025/08/10